corupta/react-native-nested-dnd/README.md

 ### Roadmap
-[X] Make the underlying core support multiple item push [ ] Prevent underlying core's layout animation applying to flying item.
+[X] Make the underlying core support multiple item push [X] Prevent underlying core's layout animation applying to flying item.
 (Replace LayoutAnimation with [re-animated](https://docs.swmansion.com/react-native-reanimated/docs/api/LayoutAnimations/layoutTransitions)).
-    [X] Did the replacement but it looks like current reanimated doesn't work well with rn 0.65.1 [ ] It is being actively developed, so let's wait for it to be stabilized.
+    [X] Did the replacement but it looks like current reanimated doesn't work well with rn 0.65.1 [ ] ** It is being actively developed, so let's wait for it to be stabilized. **
         * (When trying to run example `I get error Invariant Violation: `new NativeEventEmitter()` requires a non-null argument.`)
+    [X] Made it  work with re-animated v1's Transition API [ ] Rewrite with React.PureComponent instead of functional component